Bill Collector

 Assessments for Bill and Account Collectors

 Criteria Corp's customers in the collections industry have had great success using skills and personality tests to reduce turnover and increase productivity.
-Personality tests such as the Sales Achievement Predictor (SalesAP) and the Employee Personality Profile (EPP) assist employers in screening for people whose personality profiles have a high statistical correlation to success in collections.
+Personality tests the Employee Personality Profile (EPP) assist employers in screening for people whose personality profiles have a high statistical correlation to success in collections.
 The Criteria Basic Skills Test (CBST) has also been validated as an effective tool for predicting both retention and productivity in the collections industry, providing an efficient way to ensure that new hires have the communication skills, attention to detail, and "trainability" (i.e. ability to pick up the necessary skills and knowledge for the job in a relatively short period of time) needed for success in collections.

 See an example of how an employer in the collections industry used Criteria Corp's tests to predict performance for collections agents.